FAQ

 I will work you.
 I will challenge you.
 This work will not be easy.
 It will be worth it.

-I don’t do therapy remotely but do provide coaching services.
-While similar there are a few critical differences.
-To do therapy in a state you must be located in that state.
-Coaching is a non-regulated field and so I am able to do life- and relationship-coaching anywhere by any means.
+I don’t do therapy remotely, but I do provide coaching/consulting services remotely.
+While similar, there are a few critical differences.
+To do therapy in a state, you must be located in that state.
+Coaching is a non-regulated field, and so I am able to do life- and relationship-coaching anywhere by whatever means are most workable.

-Coaching is well-suited for high-functioning clients where we are not dealing with serious mental health, addiction, or abuse or violence.
+Coaching is well-suited for high-functioning clients where we are not dealing with serious mental health, addiction, abuse, or violence.
 Those issues would require working more closely with a therapist for several reasons.
-Coaching however assumes a certain level of stability and health already present.
-This does not mean that coaching clients won’t have issues and concerns but that they are able to function relatively well (i.e., hold down a job, able to think rationally, are open to and motivated for change, etc).
+Coaching, however, assumes a certain level of stability and health already present.
+This does not mean that coaching clients won’t have issues and concerns, but that they are able to function relatively well (i.e., hold down a job, are able to think rationally, are open to and motivated for change, etc).

 Certainly, we can do video or phone, whichever you prefer.